 Mutual responsibility and accountability

 Caring and compassion

 Freedom and democratic process

 Children First/CIS of Buncombe County is a not-for-profit organization that offers direct services to economically disadvantaged children, youth and their families.
 These services include:

-- Family Resource Center at Emma that helps over 700 English and Latino families (approximately 520 adults and 532 children) in crisis with a food pantry, clothing closet, emergency financial assistance, parenting classes and a community garden;
+Family Resource Center at Emma that helps over 900 English and Latino families in crisis with a food pantry, clothing closet, emergency financial assistance, parenting classes and a community garden.

-- Latino Outreach that offers a Motheread parent/child literacy program, Love & Logic parenting Classes and numerous resources;
+Latino Outreach that offers a Motheread parent/child literacy program, Love & Logic parenting Classes, the MANOS program for Latino middle & high-schoolers and numerous resources.

-- Project POWER/AmeriCorps program that provides mentoring and enrichment activities to youth living in Buncombe County.
+Project POWER/AmeriCorps program that provides mentoring and enrichment activities to over 1,000 at-risk youth living in Buncombe County.